GraphiteEditor/Graphite/website/content/_index.md

 	</div>
 </div>

-Graphite is a lightweight vector graphics editor that runs in your browser.
-Its node-based compositor lets you apply image effects and co-create art with generative AI.
+Graphite is a lightweight vector graphics editor that runs offline in your browser (no sign up required) and offers the unique feature of a node-driven procedural vector workflow.

 </div>
 <div class="section">